shamsway/octant/README.md

 `add-folders.yml`
 - This Ansible playbook adds new folders to the Nomad configuration based on a CSV file.

-`configure-mounts.yml`
-- This Ansible playbook manages mountpoints across the home lab servers.
-- It installs necessary packages, creates mount directories, mounts NFS and SMB shares, and updates the fstab file.

 `homelab.yml`
 - The main Ansible playbook for setting up the home lab infrastructure
 - Uncludes tasks for setting up user accounts, installing required packages, and applying roles to the inventory.